-The Company's business is the acquisition, exploration and evaluation of primarily gold mineral properties located in North America.
+The Company's business is the acquisition, exploration and evaluation of primarily gold mineral properties located in the States of California, USA and Nevada, USA and in the Province of British Columbia, Canada.
 The Company's common shares are listed for trading on the TSX Venture Exchange ("TSX-V") as a Tier 2 issuer under the symbol "KORE".
-The Company's key projects are the Imperial Project and the Long Valley Project, both located in California and the FG and Gold Creek Projects in British Columbia
+The Company's key projects are the Imperial Project and the Long Valley Project, both located in California.